Prescription medication

 If you think your child needs medication for a condition or illness, it is best to schedule an appointment with your family doctor.
 It is important to let your doctor know about:

-- their medical history
+- your child’s medical history

-- any existing conditions or allergies
+- any allergies or existing health conditions

 - any current medications they are on